 left: close up of an instrument used to quantify the sampled phytoplankton.

-microscope view of phytoplankton - a key part of water ecosystems
+right: microscope view of phytoplankton - a key part of water ecosystems